artefactual/archivematica-docs/admin-manual/maintenance/security.rst

 Elasticsearch access control
 ----------------------------

-The only way to limit access to ElasticSearch, currently, is using your server's firewall configuration.
-You'll likely want to configure your server's firewall to limit access to ElasticSearch's TCP/IP port (9200).
+The only way to limit access to Elasticsearch, currently, is using your server's firewall configuration.
+You'll likely want to configure your server's firewall to limit access to Elasticsearch's TCP/IP port (9200).
 It is recommended to only allow access by 127.0.0.1 (the server itself) and the IPs of any other servers or workstations that should be able to access it.